Neesha Khan_The Schoolmaster_Oil_30”x30”_2021_© Neesha Khan

 Another instructor has faith in me of that of a professional rider.
 They all want you to succeed with positive and informative teaching, giving me enlightenment for education in Equitation.

 Another has taught me if the horse resists it is trying to tell me something.

 Their teaching has helped me in supporting horse welfare and understanding behaviour.

 To answer the question why do you paint?
 What is this painting for?
-My answer continues to be, it is to create a positive impact, to stay true to my values, to educate.
+My answer continues to be, it is to create a positive impact with the equus, to stay true to my values, to educate.
 I must feel a theme, a reason why I created an image to remind people or educate or to express my opinion.
 Art makes you see the truth.
 My love for horses is undeniable.
 Therefore, it takes as long as it does to create my own masterpiece.

-This month’s calendar photo shows tacked up horses as I began this painting, it is sign for the tacked-up horse, ready to go.
+This month’s calendar photo shows tacked up horses as I began this painting, it is sign for the tacked-up Schoolmaster, ready to go.